xTerrene/Eos/Docs.md

     ;refresh

 Resets your character, then refreshes.
 Doesn't prevent kills from being awarded.
+Pressing the "P" key can also do this.

 ## tp